Iron Horse Trail Dublin Boulevard Overcrossing

 Estimated Project Cost:

 The project is currently fully funded and was awarded to Goodfellow Sequoia, A JV on March 1, 2022.
-Construction began in April 2022 and is expected to be completed in the Fall of 2023.
+Construction began in April 2022 and is expected to be completed in early 2024.
+Notice of Road Closure

 A public meeting was held to discuss the project on Monday, December 3, 2018.
 Those unable to attend the meeting can view the presentation.